-BC27.
+BC26.
 IPSAS 40 requires prospective application.
 However, when providing guidance for first-time adopters of PBE Standards, the NZASB decided to permit retrospective application for prior amalgamations, consistent with the existing requirements in PBE FRS 47 for prior acquisitions, where retrospective application is permitted.
-Hence, the NZASB modified the transitional provisions to provide an exception for first-time adopters of PBE Standards - these are entities previously not applying New Zealand equivalents to International Financial Reporting Standards.
+Hence, the NZASB modified the transitional provisions to provide an exception for first-time adopters of PBE Standards - these are entities not previously applying New Zealand equivalents to International Financial Reporting Standards (NZ IFRS).

-BC28.
+BC27.
 The NZASB has therefore:

-(a) Retained the approach in IPSAS 40 of mandating prospective application, except for first-time adopters of PBE Standards (see paragraph 125.1 of the Standard and paragraph 29.1 of PBE FRS 46 First-time Adoption of PBE Standards by Entities Previously Applying NZ IFRS);
+- (a) Retained the approach in IPSAS 40 of mandating prospective application, except for first-time adopters of PBE Standards to which PBE FRS 47 applies (see paragraph 125.1 of the Standard); - (b) Provided additional requirements in paragraph 125.2 to clarify that, as a consequence of mandating prospective application (except for first-time adopters of PBE Standards to which PBE FRS 47 applies), restatement of combinations that occurred before the effective date of the Standard is prohibited;

-- (b) Provided additional guidance in paragraph 125.2 to clarify that, as a consequence of mandating prospective application (except for first-time adopters of PBE Standards), restatement of combinations that occurred before the effective date of the Standard is prohibited; - (c) Provided an exception for first-time adopters of PBE Standards in paragraph 125.3 and guidance for first-time adopters of PBE Standards in PBE FRS 47; and - (d) Retained the approach in IPSAS 40 of permitting early application.
+- (c) Provided an exception for first-time adopters of PBE Standards to which PBE FRS 47 applies in paragraph 125.3 and guidance for first-time adopters of PBE Standards in PBE FRS 47; - (d) Prohibited retrospective application for first-time adopters of PBE Standards to which PBE FRS 46 First-time Adoption of PBE Standards by Entities Previously Applying NZ IFRS applies.
+This is consistent with the general principle in PBE FRS 46 which restricts an entity changing its accounting policies previously used under NZ IFRS on first-time adoption of PBE Standards (see paragraph 29.1 of PBE FRS 46); and - (e) Retained the approach in IPSAS 40 of permitting early application.